AbishekKJ/SYBO-Assignment/README.md

 * Written separate unit test cases for each of the api functions
 * Utilized **Coverage** module to identify the code coverage of all services for the games
 * Overall coverage of **90%** achieved
+* Individual coverage details of the modules are available inside the coverage_html folder as html files.

 <p align="center">
   <img src="./img/coverage/unittest.png" alt="Size Limit CLI" width="738">